ROBOTIS-GIT/emanual/docs/en/edu/engineer/kit1.md

     - `+ / -` : Increase / Decrease the offset value.
     - `Torque On / Off` : Toggle the torque of the selected joint.
-    - `OK / CANCEL` : Save / Cancel the changes in offset.
+    - `OK / CANCEL` : Save / Cancel the changes in offset value.

 3. Select `OK` to save the offset value.
 The confirmation message will appear.
   Select `OK` once again to save the offset value to robot.